 The City of Lugano established a new department, the Dicastero Musei e Cultura, charged with the task of proposing and organising artistic and cultural festivals and events.

 The radical restructuring of Villa Malpensata was finally completed for it to become the principal venue for the City’s art exhibitions.

 The Museo Cantonale d’Arte was inaugurated, based in Via Canova’s Palazzo Reali.
 The institution immediately became part of the Swiss museums’ network, concentrating on the study and value of art in Ticino, as well as on the realisation of exhibitions of international significance.

-The number of exhibitions at Villa Malpensata increased and the location was officially denominated “Museo d’Arte Moderna” and then, from 2008, “Museo d’Arte”.
+The number of exhibitions at Villa Malpensata increased and the location was officially called “Museo d’Arte Moderna” and from 2008 “Museo d’Arte”.